🤑 It doesn’t get more affordable. Grab this 60% OFF Black Friday offer before it disappears…CLAIM SALE

 Republicans are also seen having taken a majority in the Senate, raising the possibility of a Republican sweep in the 2024 elections.

-This would provide Trump with a platform to enact his agenda of tax cuts which could boost Corporate America, as seen by the sharp jump in the futures contracts attached to the main Wall Street indices, even if steep tariffs and a potential global trade war under his presidency could impact European companies negatively.
+This would provide Trump with a platform to enact his agenda of tax cuts which could boost Corporate America, even if steep tariffs and a potential global trade war under his presidency could impact European companies negatively.

 BMW's Q3 profit slumps